hiphops-io/hiphops-io.github.io/docs/integrations/slack.md

   - name: slack.update_message
     input:
       channel_id: C12345678901 # String - returned from the post_message task and accessed at `vars["0"].channel` where the `"0"` is the ID of the post_message task
+      (expr)ts: vars["0"].ts # Optional string - The timestamp of the message to update.
+This would come from the previous post_message or update_message task
       text: "Hello world" # Optional string - The message to post, which conforms to the slack payload format (expr)attachments: ([{ text: "Attachment text" }]) # Optional array - The message to post, which conforms to the slack payload format
       (expr)blocks: >